-After you come into hospital, the anaesthetist will come to see you and ask you questions about:
+- After you come into hospital, the anaesthetist will come to see you and ask you questions about:

-- Your general health and fitness.
+- your general health and fitness;

-- Any serious illnesses you have had.
+- o any serious illnesses you have had;

-- Any problems with previous anaesthetics.
+- o any problems with previous anaesthetics;

-- Medicines you are taking.
+- medicines you are taking;

-- Allergies you have.
+- o allergies you have;

-- Chest pain.
+- chest pain;

-- Shortness of breath.
+- shortness of breath;

-- Heartburn.
+- heartburn;

-- Problems with moving your neck or opening your mouth.
+- problems with moving your neck or opening your mouth; and

-Any loose teeth, caps, crowns or bridges.
+- o any loose teeth, caps, crowns or bridges.

-Your anaesthetist will discuss with you the different methods of anaesthesia they can use.
-After talking about the benefits, risks and your preferences, you can then decide together what is best for you.
+- Your anaesthetist will discuss with you the different methods of anaesthesia they can

+use.
+After talking about the benefits, risks and your preferences, you can then decide

+together what is best for you.

-On the day of your operation Nothing to eat and drink (nil by mouth)
+On the day of your operation

+Nothing to eat and drink (nil by mouth)